Joe pitt series

 As Arthur struggles to unravel a plot to re-enact the Chernobyl disaster in England's capital, he must not only battle foreign occult science but also struggle to keep the trust of his team.
 Events spiral out of control, friendships fray, and loyalties are tested to their breaking point.

-Dark visions series
+Dark visions series (Complete)

 donated by: Fever101